nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 The information you are searching is on this line:

 * script name: `rightMouseClick`
-* class name: `globalCommands.GlobalCommands` (Note that this is always this class for global commands)
+* class name: `globalCommands.GlobalCommands` (Note that this is always the class for global commands)
 * original gesture: `kb(laptop):NVDA+]`

 ##### Case of an application specific script {#TranslatingGesturesStepCaseApplication}